mackysoft/Vision/README.md

 > Unity Manual: https://docs.unity3d.com/Manual/CullingGroupAPI.html

+## Why Vision ?

-This is a great feature, but its implementation is a difficult because it can only be accessed through scripts and its usage is quirky.
+CullingGroup is a great feature, but its implementation is a difficult because it can only be accessed through scripts and its usage is quirky.

+Vision has made such a CullingGroup available to everyone.

+#### Vision Features

-Vision provides a component for easy access to the CullingGroup API and an intuitive visual editor.
+- Components for easy access to CullingGroup.
+- Intuitive visual editor.
+- High performance

 ## <a id="index" href="#index"> Table of Contents </a>